Vendors

 Common questions about ordering from our marketplace vendors.
 Learn about shipping timelines, return policies, quality guarantees, and how to contact specific vendors about their products.
 We’ve compiled answers based on the most frequent customer inquiries.

-What are the most popular matcha brands?
+What are some popular matcha brands?

-The most popular matcha brands include:
+Some popular matcha brands include:

 • Ippodo Tea – A Kyoto-based company with over 300 years of history

-• Matcha Konomi – Premium ceremonial grades
+• Matcha Konomi – Specializes in ceremonial grades

-• Mizuba Tea Co. – Single-origin options
+• Mizuba Tea Co. – Features single-origin options

-• MatchaBar – Modern matcha innovations
+• MatchaBar – Focuses on modern matcha products

-Each brand offers unique flavor profiles, sourcing methods, and price points to suit different preferences and budgets.
+Different brands offer various flavor profiles, sourcing methods, and price points to suit different preferences and budgets.

-Brands such as Jade Leaf, Republic of Tea, and Navitas Organics offer more affordable options with a stronger, slightly bitter flavor that holds up well in lattes, smoothies, and baking.
+Culinary Grade Matcha Brands: Culinary grade matcha is offered by numerous brands such as Jade Leaf, Republic of Tea, and Navitas Organics.
+This grade provides more affordable options with a stronger, slightly bitter flavor that performs well in lattes, smoothies, and baking.

 Key difference: The main differences lie in harvest timing, processing methods, and intended use, with ceremonial grades commanding premium prices due to their superior taste and color.

-Leading certified organic matcha brands include:
+Certified organic matcha brands include:

 1. Encha – USDA Organic certified from Uji, Japan